Le Démon de midi (novel): Reception and criticism

-The novel was published on July 22, 1914, just before France’s entry into World War I. Less than two weeks earlier, Archduke Franz Ferdinand was assassinated in Sarajevo by a Serbian fanatic.
-Consequently, the novel did not receive the anticipated attention from a public preoccupied with international political events.

-André Gide received the novel with some favorable reservations.
-However, Paul Valéry, writing to Gide in 1914, commented on Le Démon de midi:
+Le Démon de midi was published on July 22, 1914, shortly before France’s entry into World War I. Its release coincided with a period of intense international tension, following the assassination of Archduke Franz Ferdinand in Sarajevo less than two weeks earlier, which diverted public attention from literary affairs.
+Contemporary reception was mixed.
+André Gide responded to the novel with cautious approval, while Paul Valéry, in a 1914 letter to Gide, offered a more ambivalent assessment, acknowledging the work as Bourget’s most fully realized despite its perceived intellectual and stylistic flaws:

 And despite all possible contempt for the wretched author, the impurity, the intellectual bric-a-brac where the medical, theological, and Balzacian mix together, despite the ever-present ignominy, this is still his best book.
 The one, therefore, where he appears in all his naivety[sic].

-More recently, psychoanalyst Paul-Laurent Assoun in Le Démon de midi (2008) discusses, without glossing over its ambiguities, the novelist’s anti-modernist stance in 1914.
-The centenary of World War I in 2014 prompted writer Philippe Lançon to cast a highly critical eye on Bourget’s novel:
+Modern commentators have continued to examine the novel’s ideological and literary significance.
+In Le Démon de midi (2008), psychoanalyst Paul-Laurent Assoun analyzed Bourget’s anti-modernist stance, acknowledging both its philosophical rigor and its ambiguities.
+On the centenary of World War I, writer Philippe Lançon offered a highly critical view, situating the novel within the context of rapidly evolving artistic and literary movements:

 Le Démon de midi appears at a time when new artistic movements and the war immediately render it outdated: Cubism, the poems of Guillaume Apollinaire, but above all the first volume of Marcel Proust’s In Search of Lost Time, published the previous year, which buries alive all these trinkets of moral psychology.